Puteri Indonesia: Puteri Indonesia

 The winner of Puteri Indonesia pageant is crowned as Puteri Indonesia (Princess of Indonesia).
 Until 2022, it was established that the titleholder of Puteri Indonesia was to be sent to the Miss Universe pageant.
 Starting 2024, the titleholder of Puteri Indonesia will compete in an international beauty pageant that is decided by the Puteri Indonesia organization after the competition ends.
-The options include Miss International, Miss Supranational, Miss Charm, and Miss Cosmo.
+The options include Miss International, Miss Supranational, Miss Cosmo, and Miss Charm.